Henry-Xiong/SAMFusion/README.md

-# SAMFusion
-The official PyTorch implementation of paper "SAMFusion for Medical Image Segmentation".
+# SAMFusion: Segment Anything Model with Fusion Branch for Medical Image Segmentation

 ## Code to be released upon paper acceptance.